Sturgis Charter Public School

 We believe all students, with the appropriate motivation and support, can succeed.
 The following systems and procedures are available to monitor students’ academic success and intervene when there are concerns about a student’s achievement.

-We believe it is important for every student to have one faculty member who is in touch with her/him personally on a regular basis and is well-informed of the overall academic and social status within the school.
+We believe it is important for every student to have one faculty member who is in touch on a regular basis and is well-informed of the overall academic and social status within the school.
 An advisory program has a teacher-student ratio that allows all students to personally know an adult in the school who cares about them and who acts as a mentor, role model and advisor.

 These reports are available on School Brains four times each year with estimated grades of students’ progress at that point, and comments on their effort, cooperation, and attendance.
 Paper versions of the reports are distributed to students by their advisors.